Jairanpo/team-international-coding-challenge/README.md

-## This is a code challenge made with the following requirements:
+## Code challenge made with the following requirements:

 ___